OpenLocalizationTestOrg/azure-docs-pr-test.tr-TR/includes/storsimple-install-update2-hotfix.md

     Confirm

-    This operation starts hello hotfix installation and could reboot one or both of hello controllers.
-If hello device is serving I/Os, these will not be disrupted.
-Are you sure you want toocontinue?
+    This operation starts the hotfix installation and could reboot one or both of the controllers.
+If the device is serving I/Os, these will not be disrupted.
+Are you sure you want to continue?
     [Y] Yes [N] No [?]
 Help (default is "Y"): Y
     ```
-4. Tür **Y** zaman istendiğinde tooconfirm hello düzeltme yükleme.
+4. Düzeltme yüklemesini onaylamak için sorulduğunda **Y** yazın.
-5. Hello kullanarak hello güncelleştirme izleyin `Get-HcsUpdateStatus` cmdlet'i.
+5. `Get-HcsUpdateStatus` cmdlet'ini kullanarak güncelleştirmeyi izleyin.

-    Merhaba aşağıdaki örnek çıkış hello güncelleştirme göstermektedir.
-Merhaba `RunInprogress` olacaktır `True` zaman hello güncelleştirme devam ediyor.
+    Devam etmekte olan güncelleştirme aşağıdaki örnek çıktıda gösterilir.
+Güncelleştirme devam ederken `RunInprogress` değeri `True` olacaktır.

     ```
     Controller0>Get-HcsUpdateStatus